whole-tale/wt-design-docs/users_guide/run.rst

 Run: Access and Modify Running Tales
 ==================================================

-The **Run** page allows you to access your currently running tale instances.
+The **Run** page allows you to access and modify your running Tale.

-* Current Tale: displays the currently selected Tale instance (if it is iFrame compatible)
-* Launched Tales: shows any running Tale instances

 .. _current-tale: